 The Big Walnut Soccer Association consists of a three part system to accommodate players from ages 4-14 in all levels of skill.

-The recreational league, known as BWSA, is a non-profit recreational league for children ages 4-14 in the Big Walnut area and surrounding communities.
+1) The recreational league, known as BWSA, is a non-profit recreational league for children ages 4-14 in the Big Walnut area and surrounding communities.
 We have divisions beginning in Pre-Kindergarten and going through Middle School.

 The BWSA is a volunteer organization and we are constantly in need of parents of younger children to join as coaches and board members and grow with their children and the league.

 The BWSA hosts two seasons each year.
 The Fall Season runs from mid-August through October with the application deadline in early July, while the Spring Season runs from mid-March through May with the application deadline in early February.
 Participants must both register and pay the appropriate fee for each season separately.

-The Big Walnut Heroes is our volunteer parent coached travel program.
+2) The Big Walnut Heroes is our volunteer parent coached travel program.
 The available divisions in this program is variable and dependent upon coaches who choose to serve in the capacity required for a one year commitment beginning in June of each year.
 Teams participate in the Mid-Ohio Select Soccer League (MOSSL)